 Akbar’s Tomb is a very significant piece of architecture, in modern Indian history.
 This remnant of Mughal architecture is located in Sikandra and was built from 1605-1618.
 The structure is built out of sandstone and white marble and is truly a fascinating tourist attraction to explore.
-It is said that the Mughal Emperor had seen the construction work under himself.
-What is really curious about this tomb is that unlike other Muslim emperors, the tomb of Akbar the great faces towards the rising sun instead of Mecca.
+It is said that the Mughal Emperor kept a close eye on the construction work of this tomb.
+What is really interesting about this tomb is that unlike other Muslim emperors, the tomb of Akbar the Great faces towards the rising sun instead of Mecca.

 Rs 15 per person (Indians), Rs 110 (Foreigners)

-By Rail.
-The Idgah Railway Station is the nearest train station to the Akbar’s Tomb.
+By Train.
+The Idgah Railway Station is the nearest train station to the Akbar’s Tomb situated at about 10-15 km away.
 After deboarding at the train station, you will need to cover the remaining distance by some means of public transportation.

 By Road.
 Another option to travel here would be via road.
-For this, you can hire a bus or a cab.
-If not this then, you can always take your own vehicle and travel at your own pace.
+The overall road networks connecting to and fro Akbar’s Tomb have good connectivity.
+For travelling, you can hire a bus or a cab.
+If you are not comfortable in travelling some public transport, then you can always take your own vehicle to reach here.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here

 Leave a Reply: